darkanakin41/darkanakin41/README.md

 - 🔭 I am currently working on few personnal projects such as [ScoopTurn], [eSport's Results] and [docker-devbox-ddb] !
 - 🌱 I am always learning new things to improve my skillset, such as npm, VueJS, Python
-- 🥅 2020 Goals:
-    - Upgrade [eSport's Results] to a whole new level with new technologies and personnal bundles
 - 🎮 I am a fan of video games !

 <br/>